Miler Magrath: Legacy

 Magrath has remained a figure of controversy in Irish history.
-On the Protestant side, he is widely blamed for the rapacious financial corruptions which gave the Reformation in Ireland a black eye from which it has never recovered.
-He was further scorned for being a drunkard.
+On the Protestant side, he is widely blamed for corruption which helped halt the growth of the Reformation in Ireland.
 On the Catholic side, he was viewed as an apostate priest and a collaborator with a violently Anti-Catholic monarchy.

-Given the treachery through which he lived, and whatever one might say about his real allegiances, Magrath possessed a knack for survival.
-The forbearance shown by his most bitter critics at Court, even when they were certain that he was obstructing the persecution of Catholics, is an indication of his great power and influence.
-In any case, the wide freedom allowed to him and his great skill in manipulating both sides at once shows how very tricky were the times.

-As for being a drunkard, perhaps his longevity gives the lie to that charge.

 Magrath married a Roman Catholic, Áine Ni Meara, daughter of John O'Meara of Lisany, in County Tipperary; and had issue, Turlough, Redmond, James, Brian, Marcus, Mary, Cicely, Anne, and Ellis.
 Upon his wife's death, Magrath remarried.